pokt-network/pocket-network-protocol/persistence/README.md

 # Overview

-Historically, blockchain clients have been developed with two use cases in mind: **Validators** and **Full Nodes**.
-Validators are actors in the network who occasionally, given a particular condition indicated by the consensus protocol, get to propose and commit a block with transactions to the blockchain.
-Full nodes synchronize these blocks, validate them and maintain copies to be accessed by applications who want to query or send transactions to the blockchain system.
-However, even though **Full Nodes** are constructed after **Validators**, their use case of being mission-critical infrastructure for production applications is not realized.
-We can see this was the case when centralized blockchain infrastructure providers had to develop their production paradigms like [Alchemy's Supernode Architecture](https://www.alchemy.com/supernode) and [Infura's Cloud Architecture](https://blog.infura.io/building-better-ethereum-infrastructure-48e76c94724b/) highlighting the limitations of Blockchain Clients as production-grade infrastructure.
+Historically, blockchain clients have been developed with a focus on two use cases: **Validators** and **Full Nodes**.
+Validators are network actors who, given a particular condition indicated by the consensus protocol, get to propose and commit a block with transactions to the blockchain state.
+On the other hand, full nodes synchronize, validate and maintain copies of the state to be accessed by applications that want to query or transact with the blockchain.
+However, even though **Full Nodes** are mission-critical infrastructure components for application development, they are still seen as second-class citizens relative to **Validators** in terms of their importance.
+This is why various centralized blockchain infrastructure providers had to develop production paradigms such as [Alchemy's Supernode Architecture](https://www.alchemy.com/supernode) or [Infura's Cloud Architecture](https://blog.infura.io/building-better-ethereum-infrastructure-48e76c94724b/), highlighting the limitations of Blockchain Clients as production-grade infrastructure.

 This document presents a specification for the Persistence Module of Pocket Network 1.0, which aims to tackle the persistence needs of Pocket Network 1.0 nodes: scalability, robustness, data integrity and security.
 This specification is composed of 3 pillars:

-1. A **Client-Server Architecture** separating middleware processes from a generic database engine where the persistent data will live.
+1. A **Client-Server Architecture** separating middleware processes from a generic database engine where the persistent data lives.
-2. A **Persistence Client Middleware Specification** that will dictate how clients of that generic database engine will behave to persist, update and query the datasets that are necessary for participating in the Pocket Network
+2. A **Persistence Client Middleware Specification** dictating how clients of the generic database engine behave to persist, update and query the datasets necessary for participating as Pocket Network actors.
-3. A **Blockchain State Validation Architecture** fulfills the tamper-proof requirements of blockchain databases and allows nodes to achieve consensus with the rest of the nodes after every migration of the persistence datasets.
+3. A **Blockchain State Validation Architecture** fulfilling the tamper-proof requirements of blockchain databases allowing nodes to achieve consensus after every persistence dataset migration.

 # Requirements